Nexis-Network/homepage/content/docs/guides/branching-github-actions.md

 updatedOn: '2023-10-19T23:10:12.825Z'
 ---

-Exzo Network provides the following GitHub Actions for working with Exzo Network branches, which you can add to your CI workflows:
+Nexis Network provides the following GitHub Actions for working with Nexis Network branches, which you can add to your CI workflows:

 - [Create branch action](#create-branch-action)
 - [Delete branch action](#delete-branch-action)

 ## Create branch action

-This GitHub Action creates a new branch in your Exzo Network project.
+This GitHub Action creates a new branch in your Nexis Network project.

 <Admonition type="info">
 The source code for this action is available on [GitHub](https://github.com/neondatabase/create-branch-action).